xython-monitoring/xython/README.md

 ##### client install on currently non-packaged distro (BSD, OPNsense, openWRT)

-The easiest way to have client on such host is to use the cssh way, the server will execute client over SSH (See man page)
+The easiest way to have client on such host is to use the tssh way, the server will execute client over SSH (See man page)

 In case you do not want that: